jordanhill-NMTAFE/BSBINS401-ICT40120/2 KAD/5 Assess Tool/AT2 Independent Research Project Final Report and Presentation/assessment.md

 You are required to:

-1. **Identify Research Objectives and Develop Research Strategy**:
+**Identify Research Objectives and Develop Research Strategy**:

-   - Choose a topic and identify a problem or opportunity relevant to an organisation or industry sector.
+1. Choose a topic and identify a problem or opportunity relevant to an organisation or industry sector.

-   - Identify potential sources for research information (datasets) relevant to your objectives.
+2. Identify potential sources for research information (datasets) relevant to your objectives.

-   - Assess the reliability of potential data sources.
+3. Assess the reliability of potential data sources.

-   - Confirm that your research strategy is appropriate and relevant to your research objectives.
+4. Confirm that your research strategy is appropriate and relevant to your research objectives.

-2. **Collect and Store Research Information**:
+**Collect and Store Research Information**:

-   - Access and extract relevant information from the selected dataset.
+1. Access and extract relevant information from the selected dataset.

-   - Organise the data in a format suitable for analysis and distribution.
+2. Organise the data in a format suitable for analysis and distribution.

-   - Store the research information securely, adhering to organisational policies and procedures.
+3. Store the research information securely, adhering to organisational policies and procedures.

-3. **Analyse Information and Synthesise Findings**:
+**Analyse Information and Synthesise Findings**:

-   - Analyse the stored information according to your research strategy.
+1. Analyse the stored information according to your research strategy.

-   - Identify themes and draw conclusions based on your analysis.
+2. Identify themes and draw conclusions based on your analysis.

-   - Ensure that assumptions and conclusions are clear, justified, supported by evidence, and consistent with your research strategy.
+3. Ensure that assumptions and conclusions are clear, justified, supported by evidence, and consistent with your research strategy.

-4. **Prepare the Final Report**:
+**Prepare the Final Report**:

-   - Identify methods of reporting that align with the intended audience and organisational requirements.
+1. Identify methods of reporting that align with the intended audience and organisational requirements.

-   - Draft the research report, including all required sections and visualisations.
+2. Draft the research report, including all required sections and visualisations.

-   - Facilitate review of the draft report according to organisational policies and procedures.
+3. Facilitate review of the draft report according to organisational policies and procedures.

-5. **Present Research Information and Obtain Feedback**:
+**Present Research Information and Obtain Feedback**:

-   - Prepare and deliver a presentation summarising your research objectives, methodology, findings, and conclusions.
+1. Prepare and deliver a presentation summarising your research objectives, methodology, findings, and conclusions.

-   - Distribute the final report according to organisational policies and procedures.
+2. Distribute the final report according to organisational policies and procedures.

-   - Obtain feedback and comments on the suitability and sufficiency of your findings in accordance with organisational requirements.
+3. Obtain feedback and comments on the suitability and sufficiency of your findings in accordance with organisational requirements.

 ### Submission Evidence

+You are required to submit the following evidence:

 - **Research Proposal**: Submit a research proposal outlining your project plan (submitted earlier in Week 10).

 - **Final Report**: Submit a comprehensive final report (1,000–2,000 words) via the LMS by the due date (Week 16).

-- **Presentation Slides**: Upload your presentation slides to the LMS before your scheduled presentation.
+- **Presentation Slides**: Upload your presentation slides to the LMS after your presentation.

-- **In-Class Presentation**: Deliver a 15-minute presentation during the Week 16 class session.
-- **Observation Checklist**: Your instructor will complete the observation checklist during your presentation.
+- **Observation Checklist**: Your instructor will complete the observation checklist during your presentation. **In-Class Presentation**: Deliver a 15-minute presentation during the Week 16 class session.

 # Assessment Instrument